dishant24/portfolio/README.md

 - Major Project: Developed an Android application called "Tiffin Box"

 ## 💼 Experience
+**Thesis Student**
+Fraunhofer Institute for Digital Medicine MEVIS (Dec 2024 - Continue) Title:**Leveraging Histogram Matching to Mitigate Racial and Ethnic Bias in Chest X-ray AI Models for More Robust, Generalizable, and Fair Diagnostics**
+  -Researched demographic bias in AI-driven chest X-ray diagnosis, analyzing the impact of race and ethnicity on model predictions.
+  -Developed a preprocessing pipeline using histogram matching to mitigate racial and ethnic bias while preserving diagnostic accuracy.
+  -Worked with the CheXpert dataset to assess the effectiveness of bias mitigation techniques.
+  -Evaluated the impact on model fairness and generalizability, ensuring more robust and equitable AI-driven medical diagnostics.

+**Working Student**
+Fraunhofer Institute for Digital Medicine MEVIS (Dec 2024 - Continue) -Developing a Python-based toolkit for automated CSV file processing, data analysis, visualization, and report generation.
+  -Implementing user-friendly features for customized data analysis, allowing users to select parameters and save figures.
+  -Optimizing automation and efficiency to enhance the toolkit’s usability and ensure insightful, actionable results.
+  -Contributing to a segmentation project, analyzing the impact of demographic attributes on diagnostic predictions and segmenting organs, particularly the liver.
 **Machine Learning Intern**
 Maruti Techlabs (Aug 2021 – Jul 2022)
 - Conducted research and engineered machine learning models to solve complex problems